 With a few exceptions, superheroes need day jobs.
-After, all those wonderful toys don't just grow on trees.
+After all, those wonderful toys don't just grow on trees.
 Some can make it big as Intrepid Reporters, while others can fulfill their need to help people round the clock as Military Superheroes.
-And for your average Kid Hero, the problem just doesn't apply.
+The average Kid Hero goes to school instead of a day job.
 But sometimes, your alter ego is someone who's in the public eye.

 Sister trope of Celebrity Superhero, in which the superhero is seen as the big star instead of using it as secret identity.

 - Ayakashi Triangle: Garaku Utagawa, a prolific painter, is actually an ayakashi.
 Since ayakashi are empowered by human recognition, Garaku's fame directly empowers him.

 - In Dancougar Nova, the Sixth Ranger turns out to be the famous Idol Singer Eida, who took up anonymous Humongous Mecha piloting in her spare time.

 - Fujiko Fujio's Perman has Sumire Hoshino, a famous young idol, a.k.a Perman 3/Pako, one of the superheroes with the name "Perman".
 In particular, she feels that she has more freedom as a superhero than as an idol.